NannanLi999/UniHuman/README.md

   ├── mmpose_clothes
   ├── mmpose_human
 ```
 `./downloaded_data`: Downloaded original raw human images.
-The images under the folder are no longer needed once the preprocessing is finished.
+The images under this folder are no longer needed once the preprocessing is finished.

 `./cl_downloaded_data`: Downloaded original raw clothing images.
 The images under the folder are no longer needed once the preprocessing is finished.